Tuesday, November 9, 2010

 Tecomaria capensis (Cape Honeysuckle)

-The pinnately compound leaves give the foliage a fern-like texture and the open flowers attract hummingbirds.
+The pinnately-compound leaves give the foliage a fern-like texture and the open flowers attract hummingbirds.
+Since it provides nectar during the winter months, hummingbirds may be encouraged to stay in your area year-round instead of migrating to Central America.

 Tecomaria capensis is very drought-tolerant and is cold-hardy to the low 20°F range.
 It is recommended for USDA Zones 9-11 and will reportedly survive Zone 8 as a perennial.
 A full sun location is best for flowering, but it will also grow in light shade.
 The plant tolerates salt-spray, and will grow in acid or alkaline soils.
 It is also supposed to be deer-resistant.